gluap/pyduofern/Readme.rst

 udev configuration
 ==================
-to make your usb stick easily to identify deploy an `udev rules <https://wiki.debian.org/udev>`_ file in ``/etc/udev/rules.d/98-duofern.rules`` or the equivalent of your distribution.
+to make your usb stick easy to identify deploy an `udev rules <https://wiki.debian.org/udev>`_ file in ``/etc/udev/rules.d/98-duofern.rules`` or the equivalent of your distribution.
 The following worked for my stick::